rivet-lang/rive/README.md

 * **Immutable values**: Variables and fields are immutable by default.
 * **Polymorphism**: Traits and Embedded Structs are supported.
 * **Generics**: Specialize and reuse the same code for different types (**coming soon**).

-## Important note

-Currently the language is in alpha state, and therefore its syntax and the language API is not stable, and may change in the long term.
-Not all features are implemented.

-Only linux is supported.
-Windows is not well supported, and macOS is not supported yet.
-Any help is welcome.

 ## Samples